Last month, my friend Cassie brought a new variety of Anthurium and assigned her daughter plant care.

 Take a look below to understand the process.

-- Use filtered, chlorine-free water.
+- Use filtered, chlorine-free water in a transparent jar.

-- You can add a tiny amount of rooting hormone powder directly into the water.
+- You can directly add a tiny amount of rooting hormone powder into the water.

 But, certain risks in hydroponics are vital to look through.